artesgo/nx-starter/feature/budget/README.md

-# task-manager
+# budget

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test task-manager` to execute the unit tests.
+Run `nx test budget` to execute the unit tests.